Auto start job subsystems

 The 'Active' field shows if the job is active and in use.
 Only jobs with status 20 can be active.
 However, jobs with status 20 can also be inactive for certain reasons.

 The 'Select/Omit' (S/O) field shows if a record is selected with option 11='Sel records' to be displayed in 'Subsystem Job.
 Select Records' (MNS052), where you can restrict the jobs to be included.
-For some auto start jobs, a subset of units of work can be selected by using 'Subsystem Job.
+For some auto start jobs, you can select a subset of units of work through 'Subsystem Job.
 Select Records' (MNS052).
-This is useful when more than one instance of a job is needed to increase throughput.
+This is useful when more than one instance of a job is required to increase throughput.
 For example, one job processes units of work for company 001 and another job processes units of work for company 999.

 The 'Active change rate' field displays how active the job is during a period of time.
-It indicates how many status changes occur when the code is executed, for example, READ, READ_LOCK, or CHAIN etc. (same statuses that can be seen in a profiler log).
-All status changes do not require the same amount of time; for example, SETLL requires almost no time, while a READ_LOCK can take a few seconds.
+This indicates how many status changes occur when the code is executed.
+For example, READ, READ_LOCK, or CHAIN etc., these similar statuses can be seen in a profiler log.
+All status changes do not require the same amount of time.
+For example, although a READ_LOCK can take a few seconds, SETLL requires almost no time.
 Therefore, the change rate is not an absolute measure of how fast a job is running.
 It only indicates the frequency of activity in a job.

 On (MNS051/E), these fields are displayed:

-• Max queue size – The field indicates the number of records to be distributed to the consumers.
+- Max queue size: The field indicates the number of records distributed to the consumers.

-• Run mode – The field indicates whether the auto-start job runs with In-Memory Queue or as a classic job.
-Can only be changed for IMQ-enabled jobs.
+- Run mode: The field indicates whether the auto-start job runs with In-Memory Queue or as a classic job.
+You can only change this field for IMQ-enabled jobs.

-• Max nbr consumers – The field indicates the number of parallel thread that will process jobs on queue.
+- Max nbr consumers: The field indicates the number of parallel thread that process jobs on queue.